hhandoko/scala-http4s-realworld-example-app/README.md

 The app is now accessible from [`localhost:8080`](http://localhost:8080).

+### newman Testing

+To run the API spec tests with [newman]:

+  - Run `./scripts/newman/run.sh` to run the API spec test

+_Note: Node.js 8+ and globally installed [newman] package are required_

 ### Production Packaging (uber-jar)

 To package and run it as an uber-jar:

   1. Run `sbt assembly` to package the application into an uber-jar (`realworld-assembly-1.0.0-SNAPSHOT.jar`)
-  1. Run `java -jar target/scala-2.12/realworld-assembly-1.0.0-SNAPSHOT.jar` to run the web application
+  1. Run `java -jar target/scala-2.13/realworld-assembly-1.0.0-SNAPSHOT.jar` to run the web application

 ### Production Packaging (Graal Native Image)